Steph Curry Delivers NBA Finals Jab at Grant Williams in ESPYs Monologue

-Steph has great jab for Celtics' Williams in ESPYs monologue originally appeared on NBC Sports Bayarea
+Steph Curry has Finals jab for Grant Williams in ESPYs monologue originally appeared on NBC Sports Boston

 Well, that didn't take long.